ComputeCanada/magic_castle/scenario.md

 Define with lowercase alphanumeric characters and start with a letter.

+Modifying this variable after the cluster is built implies a complete rebuild.

 #### `nb_nodes`

-The `nb_nodes` variable defines how many compute nodes virtual machines will be created.
+`nb_nodes` defines how many compute nodes virtual machines will be created.
 This integer can be between 0 and your cloud allocation instance upper limit minus 2 (you must leave space for a management and a login node).